July 13, 2017

 After the execution protocol was revised, several inmates filed appeals.
 This action caused Judge Gregory Frost to postpone all scheduled executions until the lawsuit was resolved.
 Further complications to continuing executions arose in December of 2014.
 The state legislature passed a law that would protect the identities of those who supply executions drugs.
 Opponents claim that this law hinders the inmates’ ability to appeal their execution, as well as leaves open the opportunity for the state to purchase and use drugs that may not be up to standard.

-In January of 2015, another new execution protocol was approved, with a new and different combination of drugs than the ones used to execute Dennis.
+In January of 2015, Ohio approved another new execution protocol, which uses a new and different combination of drugs than the ones used to execute Dennis.
 However, Ohio did not have a supply of execution drugs.
 Therefore, all executions were postponed until January of 2016, to allow time to purchase the drugs, and - hopefully - conclude legal challenges.

 By October of 2015, the Ohio Department of Rehabilitation and Corrections recognized that they would not be able to obtain the necessary drugs in time to resume executions in early 2016.
 All executions were, once again, rescheduled to begin in January of 2017, with the execution of Ronald Phillips.